Criogaid/zerotier-moon/README.md

       - NET_ADMIN
       - SYS_ADMIN
     command:
+      - "-4"
-      - -4 YourIPv4Address # Optional, if you don't have an IPv4 address, remove this line
+      - "YourIPv4Address" # Optional, if you don't have an IPv4 address, remove this line
+      - "-6"
-      - -6 YourIPv6AddressIfYouHaveOne # Optional, if you don't have an IPv6 address, remove this line
+      - "YourIPv6AddressIfYouHaveOne" # Optional, if you don't have an IPv6 address, remove this line
+      - "-p"
-      - -p 9993 # Optional, specify the port to use
+      - "9993" # Optional, specify the port to use
 ```

 ## Log Output